n3th4ck3rx/cvequery/README.md

 - `-fl, --fields-list` - List all available fields

 ### 📊 Pagination Options
-- `--skip-cves INTEGER` - Number of CVEs to skip
+- `-scv, --skip-cves INTEGER` - Number of CVEs to skip
-- `--limit-cves INTEGER` - Maximum number of CVEs to return
+- `-lcv, --limit-cves INTEGER` - Maximum number of CVEs to return
-- `--skip-cpe INTEGER` - Number of CPEs to skip
+- `-scp, --skip-cpe INTEGER` - Number of CPEs to skip
-- `--limit-cpe INTEGER` - Maximum number of CPEs to return
+- `-lcp, --limit-cpe INTEGER` - Maximum number of CPEs to return

 ## 📚 Examples